Hybrid RIS-Aided Digital Over-the-Air Computing for Edge AI Inference: Joint Feature Quantization and Active-Passive Beamforming Design: System Model

 \section{System Model}

 Consider an edge inference system designed for intelligent environmental perception, as illustrated in Fig. \ref{fig:1}.
 There are $K$ agents (whose set is denoted by $\mathcal{K}=\left\{ 1,\ldots ,k,\ldots ,K \right\}$) acquiring sensory data from distributed viewpoints, which are subsequently processed at an EN to generate inference results.
 During each perception round, each agent $k$ inputs its sensory data (e.g., images or 3D point clouds) into a light-weight AI model to extract local features.
 All local features are then transmitted wirelessly to the EN, with a hybrid RIS deployed to assist the feature uploading process.
-After receiving the superimposed signals from all agents, the EN reconstructs global features and performs edge inference.
+After receiving the superimposed signals from all agents, the EN reconstructs global features and performs edge inference\footnote{Without loss of generality, we focus on a single edge inference process, during which the channel state can be regarded as quasi-static due to the low-latency nature of AirComp \cite{8}.
+For continuous inference tasks spanning multiple time slots, the proposed scheme can be readily extended by repeatedly performing feature aggregation and re-optimizing the beamformers whenever the environment undergone notable changes.}.
 Detailed models are demonstrated in the following subsections.